 A two-semester course with an emphasis on developing the skills in interpretation, writing, discussion and research which characterize all honors courses.
 Themes may vary to accommodate faculty and student interests.
 Fulfills First-Year Seminar requirement and eight credits toward graduation with "All-College Honors."

 210 Honors Natural Science.
 (4)

 An introductory study of great scientists, scientific ideas, and/or the most influential of scientific developments and revolutions in our culture.
-Fulfills one course of the core natural science requirement.
+Fulfills the common curriculum natural science requirement.

 220 Honors Social Science.
 (4)

 An introductory study of the most significant ideas and developments in the history of the social sciences.
-Fulfills the lower-division core requirement for the social sciences.
+Fulfills the common curriculum requirement for the social sciences.

 230 Honors Fine Arts.
 (4)

 An introductory study of great authors for the theater, artists and/or composers and their works.
-Fulfills one course of the core fine arts requirement.
+Fulfills the common curriculum fine arts requirement.

 240 Honors Theology.
 (4)